 Penalization is cheap and has better compliance compared to occlusion in certain types of lazy eyes.
 But there might be side effects of drugs used in penalization due to systemic absorption.

 Another demerit of penalization is the risk of occlusion amblyopia if not done in the strict guidance of optometrist.
-This treatment is not advised unless penalization decreases the vision of better eye below the lazy eye.
+This treatment is not advised unless penalization decreases the vision of a better eye below the lazy eye.

 Types of penalization